 Everyone loves a parade and Americans more than anybody.
 As a Canadian I always find American parades fascinating, flags, guns, uniforms, military, children uniformed as miniature soldiers, the old, the young, marching bands, ethnic stereotypes and more flags.
 Nostalgia, patriotism and joy spend hours preparing for a half-mile sweaty march from point A to B for no other reason than a parade.

-I turned a lifelong fetish into an immersive documentary project; spending the last five years traveling around America chasing sailors.
+I turned a lifelong love into an immersive documentary project; spending the last six years traveling around America chasing sailors.
 I reverse the male gaze and photograph at an intimate distance as I make these full-grown men and heroes nervous.
-I went from judgmental outsider full of prejudice to a friend, lover and insider.
+I went from judgmental outsider to a friend, lover and insider.
 In the tradition of street photography I am on the hunt for salty tales and shenanigans as nostalgia, cliché, and humour guide the viewer through my adventures.

 I put on my bright red lipstick, slip on my bright red high heels, I hit the street, I see these boys in white and with giddy excitement I approach… “Hey Sailor!
 New in town?”

 An international collaboration with SašaDesign, the design studio of Sarajevo-born Canadian artist and designer Aleksandar (Saša) Škorić.

 For three weekends in October a small mountain village in Central Washington State fulfills its Bavarian themed destiny and becomes the temporary home to thousands of drunken revellers.
 To the repeating sounds of "Roll out the Barrel" and "Sweet Caroline" novelty hats, pretzels, oomaph bands, sausages and beer enjoy a kitschy weekender of revelry and debauchery and eventually a hot mess.